cool-code-guy/notes-mirror/README.md

 <!-- Title -->
-# Berean Course Content
+# Course Content

-Public curriculum data from the Berean School of the Bible / Global University course catalog — course structure, learning objectives, lesson text, scripture coverage, and bibliography for 24 active courses.
+Public curriculum data from the course catalog — course structure, learning objectives, lesson text, scripture coverage, and bibliography for 24 active courses.

 **No exam questions or answer keys are in this repository.** It's curriculum content only, safe to read, quote, or hand to any AI assistant.